Ivy Haldeman (Sleek magazine #53 Spring 17)

 Everything begins with drawing.
 Following her graduation from Cooper Union in 2008, Haldeman began sketching in private, reticent about the human form.
 “I was always interested in bodies, but bodies are so problematic to render,” she says.
 “Drawing a human body often could be really disturbing.
 There are so many problems.
 There’s physically manifesting a body that bothers you because it just doesn’t look good or feel good; there’s the heavy history of drawing bodies that is ultimately kind of fascist, or irrelevant to a lot of the questions we are dealing with in our conversations today.
 There’s also the issue of reproducing bodies you don’t agree with.
 When I see drawings of beautiful women I get really upset, and I wonder, ‘How can people even like this?’
 I think an image of a beautiful woman rings of all the things that are oppressive to so many people right now.
 But then you can’t just draw an ugly person, because that doesn’t solve it.”

-The Hotdog Lady series grew from this anxiousness as a result of a chance encounter with a similar image in a Mexican mural she happened upon in 2012.
+The Hotdog Lady series grew from this anxiousness following a chance encounter in 2011 with an image in an advertisement for a bodega in Argentina.
 “I had seen this hotdog with high heels and eyelashes.
-When I first saw it I was very excited, and thought ‘This could be so funny, it could be a hotdog woman, she could be doing yoga.’”
+At first it struck me as a bad joke, but I found myself returning to the idea years later.”
 Each composition begins with a specific feature.
 “When I think about making a work, I think about individual parts of her as characters; so in the narratives that unfold on a canvas, her hairstyle is a character, her feet are a character, etc. All the action is coming from within these arrangements.”
 She then uses these elements in her incredibly phallic yet girlish character to tackle issues concerning masculinity and femininity.

 It is worth noting, too, how the hotdog lady’s poses always entail a sort of revelation of banal domestic activity or repose, including what Haldeman likens to the time when the thing you would want to photograph isn’t happening.
 “There is something wilful about how the lady manifests doing nothing.
 [It’s] kind of my way of writing a historical narrative.”
 This is what makes the hotdog lady a political body connected with labour, something Haldeman thinks about a lot (for a while she was part of a Marxist reading group).